 I can’t guarantee that this vegan version tastes like the authentic counterpart.
 But I can say that it’s damn good!
 You’re going to want to drizzle it on everything!

 You’re probably most familiar with it as the sauce that is poured over eggs Benedict.
 It’s also served over vegetables such as asparagus.

 Hollandaise is one of the five mother sauces in French cuisine.
 Traditional hollandaise is an emulsion of egg yolks, melted butter, and lemon juice.
 It has a reputation of being a difficult sauce to make.
 If it is heat is too high, the egg yolks will scramble.
 If the butter is added too quickly, the sauce will break.

-What is the difference between hollandaise sauce and Bernaise sauce?
+What is the difference between hollandaise sauce and Bearnaise sauce?

 The main difference is the flavor.
-Both are made with the same method, but Bernaise sauce is flavored with white wine, tarragon, and shallots.
+Both are made with the same method, but Bearnaise sauce is flavored with white wine, tarragon, and shallots.

 Specific measurements for the ingredients can found in the recipe card below.